AndyDanian/chempyI/README.md

 The Chemistry-Python Course I is composed by four modules and each one involves different topics.

 * Module 1
-	* Definition: Python and dates types
+	* Definition: Python, dates types and binary operations
-	* Definition: for and if cycles in Python
+	* Definition: for, while and if cycles in Python
 	* Definition: import modules, input and output information, and open files
 	* Program: the atomic mass porcentage from molecule formule
+	* Program: calculate quantities of ideal gases from its equation

 * Module 2